 The opportunity for public comment will be provided on each agenda per Open Meeting Law.

-Minutes shall be kept of all Council meetings.
+Minutes shall be kept of all Council meetings for a period of 3 years by the DSE

 In questions of parliamentary procedure, Roberts’ Rules of Order shall be followed.